ZombieNW/OnyxLib/readme.md

 - Modular architecture: each plugin built with OnyxLib acts as an independent content pack.
 - Automatic asset merge: a utility collects and merges installed pack assets into a single usable package.
 - API surface for registering custom items, blocks, recipes, and resources.
-- Server-side only — no client mods required.
+- Server-side only, no client mods required.

 ## Requirements
 - PaperMC server compatible with your target Minecraft version.